francescogerardomarra/its/modulo26/4_security.md

 When using `SessionCreationPolicy.STATELESS`, Spring Security will **neither create** nor **use** a session.

-Every request must contain all the necessary authentication information (e.g., credentials), because Spring Security will **not** rely on any session state.
+Every request must contain all the necessary authentication information (e.g. credentials), because Spring Security will **not** rely on any session state.
 Even if the client sends a valid session cookie (like `JSESSIONID`), Spring Security will ignore it.

 - **No Session Creation**: Spring Security will not create a session.
 - **No Session Reuse**: Spring Security will not use an existing session.